modus-x/sip_core/doc/trace/tracepoints.rst

 How to use a tracepoint
 -----------------------

-Now that you have defined a tracepoint, you perhaps want to use it in Jami or reuse an existing one.
-The first thing to do is to import src/jami/tracepoint.h in your compilation unit.
-Then you need to use the ``jami_tracepoint()`` macro.
+Now that you have defined a tracepoint, you perhaps want to use it in sip_core or reuse an existing one.
+The first thing to do is to import src/sip_core/tracepoint.h in your compilation unit.
+Then you need to use the ``sip_core_tracepoint()`` macro.
 It takes the tracepoint name followed by a variable number of arguments defined by the tracepoint.